multitudes/42_cpp07/README.md

 ```

 ### Templates and namespaces
-After having defined the template above, what is the difference between:
+After having defined the template above, what is the difference between the two calls below?:

 ```cpp
 max(1, 2);